xericho/home-media-server/README.md

     ```
 1. In Plex, go to Settings > Remote Access.
 Manually specify port 32400 and click Apply.

-### Everything else
+### Cloudflare Tunnel
 1. Create a Cloudflare account and add your domain name (https://developers.cloudflare.com/fundamentals/get-started/setup/add-site/)
 1. Go to SSL/TLS and select Full (strict) as encryption mode.
 1. Go to SSL/TLS > Edge Certificates and enable:
     - Always Use HTTPS
     - Automatic HTTPS Rewrites
-1. Create an Access Group.
-1. Setup Cloudflare Access for each container with the access group.
+1. Go to Cloudflare Zero Trust > Access > Tunnels and create a tunnel.
+    - This is where you will get the `CF_TUNNEL_TOKEN` for your `.env`.
+    - In Pubilc Hostname tab, create a hostname for each container.
+Note that the
+    service URL is the **container's name** (e.g. `overseerr:5055`).
+1. At this point, your containers are publicly accessible.
+Go to Cloudflare Zero Trust > Access > Access Groups and create an Access Group.
-1. Setup Cloudflare Tunnel and add public hostname for each container.
+1. Go to Cloudflare Zero Trust > Access > Applications and add an application for each
+public hostname with the access group you created so it is under authentication.

 ### Ntfy
 Notifications to your phone are done using [ntfy](https://docs.ntfy.sh/).
 Note that your ntfy server should